siyuan-note/siyuan/README.md

 ### Free

-All local features are free.
+All local features are free, even for commercial use.

 * Content block
   * Block-level reference and two-way links